arnauoller/fabric-samples/commercial-paper/README.md

 **For a Java Contract:**

 ```
-pushd ./organization/magnetocorp/contract-java

-./gradlew installDist

-popd

-docker exec cliMagnetoCorp peer chaincode install -n papercontract -v 0 -p /opt/gopath/src/github.com/contract-java/build/install/papercontract -l java
+docker exec cliMagnetoCorp peer chaincode install -n papercontract -v 0 -p /opt/gopath/src/github.com/contract-java -l java

 docker exec cliMagnetoCorp peer chaincode instantiate -n papercontract -v 0 -l java -c '{"Args":["org.papernet.commercialpaper:instantiate"]}' -C mychannel -P "AND ('Org1MSP.member')"
 ```

 > If you want to try both a Java and JavaScript Contract, then you will need to restart the infrastructure and deploy the other contract.

 ## Client Applications

 Note for Java applications you will need to compile the Java Code using maven.
 Use this command in each application-java directory

 ```
 mvn clean package